Ice friction at the nanoscale: Discussion

-At moderate sliding speeds of the order of $mm/s$, assumed film thicknesses of ca.~1~nm and zero slip, this gives already a small friction coefficients at a pressure of one atm, ca. $\mu=0.1$.
+At $T=262$~K, moderate sliding speeds of the order of mm/s, assumed film thicknesses of ca.~1~nm and zero slip, this gives already a small friction coefficients at a pressure of one atm, ca. $\mu_f=0.1$.
 Considering instead that the sliding contact is exercised at the indentation hardness limit of ca. $p=100$-$1000$~atm \cite{tusima11,lozowski13,weber18,liefferink21}, we obtain friction coefficients two to three orders of magnitude smaller.
-Increasing the sliding velocity to the m/s range yields higher estimates of order $\mu\approx 1$, well away from experimental measurements.
-However, at such ranges, friction inputs heat at a large rate of $\eta U^2/(h_H+b)$ ca. 35-200 MJ/m$^2$s, which is sufficient to melt roughly one full bilayer in the scale of decades on nanoseconds.
+Increasing the sliding velocity to the m/s range yields higher estimates of order $\mu_f\approx 1$, well away from experimental measurements.
+However, at such ranges, friction inputs heat at a large rate of $\eta U^2/(h_H+b)$ ca. 35-200 MJ/m$^2$s, which is sufficient to melt roughly one full bilayer in the scale of nanoseconds.
 Unless heat is dissipated within the slider at a very fast rate, this will result in a large increase of the film thickness within a few hundred nanoseconds, as assumed tacitly in current theories of frictional heating \cite{colbeck88,lozowski13}.
-Indeed, we can see in some of our 10~ns sliding simulations clear evidence of bilayer melting, despite the use of a thermostat (c.f.
-Supplementary Movie M3).
+Indeed, we can see in our 10~ns sliding simulations clear evidence of bilayer melting at temperatures as low as 230~K, despite the use of a thermostat (c.f.
+Movie S3).